Loki-Astari/loki-astari.github.io/source/_posts/2016-03-19-vector-simple-optimizations.markdown

             typename std::enable_if<std::is_trivially_destructible<X>::value == true>::type
             clearElements()
             {
-                // Trivially destructible objects can be re-used without using the destructor.
+                // Trivially destructible objects can be reused without using the destructor.
             }

             template<typename X>